nkmathew/intern-portal/README.md

 + Show entry preview when mouse hovers over date for some seconds the way stackoverflow shows tag description on hover
 + Little checkbox at the left top corner for dates with entries
++ Should not change updated timestamp until a change is actually made
++ Disable button until there's an actual change??

 ### Installation Steps